 - That the facts stated in the lawsuit resulted from a lack of care

 Launching a nursing home abuse lawsuit is a complex matter.
-Being represented by a lawyer experienced in these cases is a mandatory.
+Being represented by a lawyer experienced in these cases is mandatory.

 How To Launch a Lawsuit Against a Nursing Home